alphagov/forms/design/prototype-version-1/prototype-tested.md

 #### **Team comments**

-- We need to make it clear what publishing on the organisations means.
-And make it clear the next steps after
+- We need to make it clear what publishing on the organisation's website means.
+And make it clear what the next steps after are.
 - Could probably get part of the publish journey hooked up in prototype for next round...

 ---